ManimCommunity/manim/docs/source/installation/uv.md

 pip install "manim[typst]"
 ```

-See the :ref:`Typst text guide <rendering-with-typst>` for examples.
+See the :ref:`Typst section in the text guide <rendering-with-typst>` for examples.

 ### Step 3: Installing Manim